JonPhoenix/firedragon-one/README.md

-# firedragon.github.io
-A repository for the code refactor exercise
+A repository for the code refactor project